Champions League 2022/23: Group stage fixtures announced

 Chelsea, Liverpool, Manchester City and Tottenham all learned their European schedules on Saturday as the fixtures for the Champions League group stages were announced.

-With the World Cup to take place later in 2022, all of the games will take place between September and early November this time around, with the knockout phase to get underway as usual in February of next year.
+With the World Cup to take place later in 2022, all of the games will be played between September and early November this time around, with the knockout phase to get underway as usual in February of next year.

 The draw for the Champions League group stages was carried out on Thursday in Istanbul, venue for the final on June 10, 2023.